TITLE 68: PROFESSIONS AND OCCUPATIONS

 b) A pharmacy shall have one pharmacist-in-charge who shall be routinely and actively involved in the operation of the pharmacy.

 c) A pharmacist may be the pharmacist-in-charge for more than one pharmacy; however, the pharmacist-in-charge must work an average of at least 8 hours per week at each location where he or she is the pharmacist-in-charge.
+If a pharmacist in charge is on a leave of more than 90 days, a new pharmacist-in-charge must be designated.

 d) The responsibilities of the pharmacist-in-charge shall include: